 What hours is the Sedona Chapel of the Holy Cross open?

 The Chapel is open every day 9-5 and only closed on a few holidays such as Thanksgiving and Christmas.
-If you found this post on the Chapel of the Holy Cross interesting, you may also enjoy reading about another historic Arizona church called San Xavier Mission in Tucson.

 How Long Should I Spend at the Chapel?

 For those only interested in seeing the Chapel both from the ground and up to the entrance, a hour is plenty of time.
-For those interested in capturing this amazing building in a photograph, I would plan to at least two hours.
+For those interested in capturing this amazing building in a photograph, I would plan on at least two hours.

 Other Historic Arizona Churches